Ethics and Policies

 2) Authors should not deposit versions of a revised manuscript under the peer review process to a preprint server as it is under the consideration of the journal;

-3) After publication, authors are responsible for updating the preprint with the DOI and a link to the final published version of the paper, and inform the editor.
+3) After publication, authors are responsible for updating the preprint with the DOI and a link to the final published version of the paper and informing the editor.

 As a reference, formal citation of preprints in the reference list is encouraged, if authors credit it appropriately.